 Joining Business Organizations and Networking Groups

 The best way to increase name recognition and overall success for your business is still to join business organizations and/or "face-to-face" business networking groups.
-This is especially important for small businesses trying to sell locally.
+It is especially important for small businesses trying to sell locally.

 Joining organizations or networking groups lets you interact with like-minded people who can be invaluable sources of information and support, and send customers your way.